mykle1/MMM-EasyBack/README.md

 ## Config.js entry and options

 {
     module: 'MMM-EasyBack',
     position: 'fullscreen_below',
     config: {
-			bgName: "Example.jpg", // the file name of your background image (case sensitive)
+        bgName: "",          // "Example.jpg", the file name of your background image (case sensitive)
-			videoName: "",         // file name of your mp4
+        videoName: "",       // "hd0924.mov",         // file name of your local video
-		}       // bgName OR videoName.
-NOT BOTH!
+        youTubeID: "GI3rBwqwDbw", // "GI3rBwqwDbw", // ID from any YouTube video.
+ID comes after the = sign of YouTube url
+        height: "1080px",    // your display's resolution in pixels.
+Enter in config.js
+        width: "1920px",     // your display's resolution in pixels.
+Enter in config.js }
 },

+## Remember

+* Background picture files go in the "images" folder inside the MMM-EasyBack module folder.

+* Your local video files go in the "videos" folder inside the MMM-EasyBack module folder.